 Communication Development Monitoring Process

-Simple Method of Reporting Communication Development Outcomes We weigh babies and measure children’s height regularly as a check to be sure that they are growing as they should.
+We weigh babies and measure children’s height regularly as a check to be sure that they are growing as they should.
 Similarly, a young child with hearing loss is especially vulnerable to becoming delayed in language development.
 Unless we check regularly, we won’t know how fast, or to what level a child’s communication skills have developed.
 This method is truly simplified and does not take the place of in depth evaluation of language.
 It can be used to measure the same communication ‘benchmarks’ for large numbers of children to reflect their individual gains and, in aggregate, as a measure of the effectiveness of early intervention program services.
 The Communication Development Monitoring Tutorial provides the philosophy behind this process and clear instruction on how to perform biannual CDM measures.

 Communication Development Monitoring Summary There are a number of different elements that comprise this monitoring process.
 This form provides a clear summary.

 At the heart of communication development monitoring is tracking the number of words understood or expressed by children with hearing loss.
 The MacArthur Communication Development Inventory has been customized to include not only verbal expression, but language expression via sign language or cued speech.
 These checklists are to be completed by family members independently or with the assistance of the early intervention provider.
 Children’s use of words is then compared to norms based on normal hearing children.
 Each form with the various MacArthur Levels also includes a way to collect demographic and functional information that can be used by an early intervention program in aggregate form to compare children’s rate of development over time.